 The hiccup nut is a usually a shrub or small tree which scrambles into nearby vegetation.
 It grows up to between 2 and 4 m high, although if it has support from other trees it can reach up to 8 m.
 It spreads to between 4 and 5 m wide.
 The showy, scented flowers are bright red but differ from those of other Combetum in that the petals are obvious and are responsible for most of the colour.
 Flowering occurs in spring, followed by the edible fruit which is not at all like the other Combretums as it is nut shaped.
 Hence the common name.
 It is not known whether the nuts cause or cure hiccups.
 The nuts are edible once roasted.
 It likes a warm summer with a moderate of high rainfall.
 It should be planted in a full sun or semi-shade and it an ideal plant for screening and hedging.
 It also attracts birds and Striped Policeman and the Spotted Sailor butterflies and a moth specie as this is their larval host.

 A soft, vigorous shrub, which grows 0.5m - 1m x 1m.
 The dense, aromatic foliage smells of curry and consists of roundish leaves which are covered with silver-grey hairs.
 The grey leaves contrast beautifully in a garden as most other foliage is green.
 It also looks pretty planted next to Aristida junciformis grass.
 Tiny creamy-white flowers make up abundant flower heads on long stalks which add to the decorative effect of this plant in midsummer.
 It is magical as the leaves and stems are burnt as incense to invoke the goodwill of the ancestors.
 The smoke is inhaled to induce a trance.
 Ailments such as coughs, colds and infections are treated with this popular medicinal plant.
 The leaves are used by Rastafarians to make an infusion to treat asthma, chest problems, a protective cleanser and treat high blood pressure.
-A tea is made from the leaves to treat stress,heart problems, high blood pressure and anxiety.
+A tea is made from the leaves to treat stress,heart problems, high blood pressure, a sedative and anxiety.
 The smoke of the burning leaves is inhaled as a pain reliever and used to fumigate sick rooms.
 The leaves are also widely used on wounds to prevent infection.The Khoikhoi used the leaves and flowers as bedding and campers still do the same today.
 It should be planted in full sun in a well drained soil.
 It should always be cut back because it grows very quickly.
 It an ideal plant for containers and has been used extensively abroad for decades.
 The dried flower are also exported.
 It attracts butterflies.
 The name is derived from the Greek (h)elios=sun : chryos =gold referring to the bright yellow flowers.

 A vigorous fast-growing climber which has semi-succulent stems and leaves.
 It has a spread of 4 x 2 m.
 It is mostly evergreen, but during severe winters or in areas that suffer from frost, it will react deciduously, dying back and then recovering beautifully again in the spring.
 The light green, shiny, fleshy leaves resemble those of ivy in that they are roughly triangle-shaped with unequal lobes and are attractive all year round.
 The wonderfully bright canary yellow daisy flowers are borne massed in clusters during late summer and autumn .making a lovely show; they also have a delightful aromatic scent.
 The seeds are typical of the daisy family-fluffy and creamy white.
 The canary creeper is a frost tolerant, fast-growing garden plant that grows easiest in full sun, in well-drained composted garden soil against a wall or fence.
 Feed regularly to encourage good health.
 Water sparingly as this plant is semi-succulent and can tolerate long periods of dryness once it is established.
 It prefers a warm climate, and dies back in colder climates but will recover quickly and easily; prune away any frost damaged parts.
 There is nothing more stunning than a sheer drop of masses of golden yellow flowers and this creeper literally drips with flowers when in full bloom.
 In traditional medicine it is used to treat anthrax in cattle and flatulence.
 The flowers attract butterflies and the larvae of the Tricoloured Tiger and Delegorgue's Prince Moth feed on Senecio species.
 The name is derived from the Latin senex=an old man.
 The white hairy pappus (scales or bristles) of the seed is reminiscent of an old man's beard.